+- a.
 Maximum daily effluent limit means the highest allowable daily discharge.
 The daily discharge means the discharge of a pollutant measured during a calendar day.
-The daily discharge is the average measurement of the pollutant over the day.

-- Or other equivalent EPA-approved method with the same or lower quantitation level. - The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
+The daily discharge is the average measurement of the pollutant over the day. - b.
+Or other equivalent EPA-approved method with the same or lower quantitation level. - The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
 However, if an alternate method from 40 CFR Part 136 is sufficient to produce measurable results in the sample, the Permittee may use that method for analysis.
-If the Permittee uses an alternative method it must report the test method and QL on the DMR.
-If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR. - 1/quarter means at least one sample taken each quarter, year-round.
+If the Permittee uses an alternative method it must report the test method and QL on the discharge monitoring report.
+If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR.
+The permittee must also upload the QA/QC documentation from the lab on the QL development. - d.
+1/quarter means at least one sample taken each quarter, year-round.